mattvenn/piffin/reaction_timer/lesson-4.md

 ### Extension Activity

-We can reduce CPU usage by including a small delay in our loop.
-If it's too big then we might miss a button press.
+They can reduce CPU usage by including a small delay in our loop.
 The smaller the delay the harder the Pi has to work.
 Ask the students to add a delay and experiment with delay times.
 If they forgot how to do a delay then they can check their `flash.py` code.
 Try different lengths of delay.
 Is there a problem with increasing the delay too much?
+If it's too big then they might miss a button press.

 ## Example code